Stunning view of the Twelve Apostles mountain range in Cape Town, South Africa, at sunset.

 A trip like this can be done at very different price points without changing the route all that much.
 The biggest swings come down to where you stay, how you do the safari part of the trip, and how often you eat out, book extras, or suddenly decide that this is clearly the moment for another glass of wine with a view.
 Some costs barely change whichever budget you go for.
 Others escalate with impressive confidence.

-Accommodation outside the safari sections
+Cost of accommodation outside the safari sections

 Outside the safari parts of the trip, South Africa can be surprisingly good value.
 You can find lovely guesthouses, self-catering cottages and small hotels without immediately wandering into honeymoon-suite territory.
 This is one of the easiest parts of the trip to scale up or down depending on your budget.